Stephen-Heff/IXD5105_StephenFolorunsho/README.md

 # IXD5105_StephenFolorunsho

-Collaborated with UI/UX Designers and a content strategis to revamp the UX Design section for the Humber current Website.
+Collaborated with UI/UX Designers and a content strategist to revamp the UX Design section for the Humber current Website.

 UX Designers:
 Hazim Ismail,